Discover and dream your way through our selection of stunning

 So it’s an ultra-modern wooden cabin with views over the grand ocean waves by the famous Hirtle’s Beach.
 It may look like the sort of cube you would find in a toddler’s mouth but inside it is a triumph of eco-sensitive architecture and cutting edge ergonomics.
 It has caused considerable ...

 Rainforests, they’re not just for tropical countries.
 There’s one in Canada too.
 21 million acres of it.
 There, you will find King Pacific which is one of a new breed of ‘eco-lodges’.
 Developers worked closely with local First Nation tribes in order to support the local economy.
 You can visit ...

 The central location makes this hostel a perfect base for exploring Canada’s historic capital city and the nearby Great Lakes.
 The hostel is located in the converted Carleton County Gaol that used to house death-row inmates.
 Since opening to guests in 1972, there have been reports of ghosts and spooky ...

 Unusual?
 Yes.
 Unique?
 Possibly.
 Most hotels are made from bricks and cement or concrete and steel, this one is made from ice and snow.
 Skilled ice artisans (or should that be icetisans?) build the hotel every winter slightly differently each time.
 If you want to volunteer to help them, apply ...

 The Gladstone Hotel was first opened in 1889 and is the oldest hotel in Toronto.
-Starting out life as luxury accommodation for the privileged classes, it was then owned and operated by a lively widow and her 13 children.
-The hotel eventually fell into disrepair until it became known as ...
+Starting out life as a luxury accommodation for the privileged classes, it was then owned and operated by a lively widow and her 13 children.
+The hotel eventually fell into disrepair until it became known ...